Ankle Brace for Basketball: Play Hard, No Fear

 Ankle braces for basketball are one of the easiest decisions you can make before you step on the court.
 The game is fast, the cuts are sharp, and the landings are unpredictable.
 One bad step, on someone else's foot, on the edge of a line, on nothing at all, and you're done for the night.
 Maybe longer.

-The good news: bracing and taping have been shown to cut ankle sprain rates by up to 71%.
+The good news: the right brace can reduce the chance that a bad landing turns into a season-altering injury.
 And a brace is a whole lot cheaper than six weeks on the bench.

 Why Basketball Is So Hard on Your Ankles